pantsel/konnect-portal-ops-cli/README.md

    --oas-spec ../examples/oasv1.yaml --delete --yes
 ```

-## Configuration Variables
+## CLI Configuration Variables

-The script supports the following variables for configuration in a `yaml` file:
+The CLI supports the following variables for configuration in a `yaml` file:

 | Variable        | Description                            |
 | --------------- | -------------------------------------- |